-When you’re open to the unknown, which really is possibility, you accept that life may bring you something negative to teach you a positive lesson.
+When you’re open to the unknown, which is a synonym for possibility, you accept that life may bring you something negative to teach you a positive lesson.

-I’ve had some pretty horrible days when I played poker.
+I had some horrible days when I played poker.
 It can murder you psychologically, especially if you’re playing it for a living like I was.

 At one point I was looking up at the sky and asking “Why?”

-And I’m not at all religious.
+I’m not religious.
 But it helped me realize what’s truly important in life.
 It isn’t money, or material wealth, although those things can be nice.

 You just never know what life will bring, so you might as well become curious.

 How will the seemingly negative turn to positive in your life?
-What are they teaching you?
+What are you learning?

 19. Reclaim Your Personal Power

-Stop looking for others for approval.
+Stop looking to others for approval.
 Just like taking responsibility (#9), you have to reclaim your personal power.

 You know what to do.
 You can feel it.
-You just haven’t been listening to that inner voice til’ now.
+You just haven’t been listening to that inner voice until now.

 It’s easy to give the decision to someone else, but it’s your life.
 The sooner you realize that, the more fun you will have.